danmayer/rails_flaky_spec_examples/README.md

 # Rails Flaky Spec Examples Project

 This project is supposed to help show flaky test issues by example.
-You can run the project and see specs which sometimes pass and sometimes fail.
+You can run the project and see specs that sometimes pass and sometimes fail.

 * each spec file should try to show a single category of flaky spec.
-It may contain multiple specs with similar examples or have specs that need to be run together to show order dependant issues.
+It may contain multiple specs with similar examples or have specs that need to be run together to show order dependent issues.
-* each spec file on the `solutions` branch should contain the spec in a 100% stable manner resolving the flaky issue, along with comments on what the issue and problem was.
+* each spec file nested in a `solved` branch should contain a spec with the same name which is 100% stable, resolving the flaky issue, along with comments on what the issue and problem were.
 * if possible, show flakiness in a single spec file vs flakiness requiring the full suite or multiple files

 # Understanding Examples

 Every example should try to document some notes, at the top of the file.

-example docs on flaky spec file on master branch:
+example docs on flaky spec file:

 ```ruby
 # Classification: Shared State